 If we include mission effectiveness and overall success rate in the definition of Ace Pilot, then clearly the leader of the Tuskegee Airmen, Lt.
 Col. Benjamin O. Davis counts.

-Billy Bishop, was the top Ace for the entire British Empire in World War I. Started out as a Steamroller, then changed to a Bushwacker, which he found to be more effective.
+Billy Bishop, was the second-highest-scorer for the entire British Empire in World War I. Started out as a Steamroller, then changed to a Bushwacker, which he found to be more effective.
 The Red Baron considered him the most skilled opponent he ever faced and the Germans called him the Hell's Handmaiden for his lethal effectiveness.
 He was a crack shot, having been a great marksman as a boy in rural Ontario, and was renowned for his keen eyesight.
 On the other hand, he was a sub-average pilot, crash-landing numerous planes.
 His official count is 72 victories, just behind the Red Baron for the entire war, yet there has been lingering controversy about whether he simply made up the details of a solo raid that won him the Victoria Cross, the British Commonwealth's highest military award.

 William Barker, another Canadian, is the most decorated serviceman in the history of the entire British Empire.
 Also won the Victoria Cross, after he was ambushed by 15 German planes, and fought them to a standstill, bringing down three of them before multiple wounds forced him to crash land directly behind Allied lines.